 Bottom line – table salt: yes, if you don’t mind the cloudiness.
 Steer clear of iodized salt, unless franken pickles are your thing.

-There are lots of different types of sea salt; I like the Himalayan pink sea salt, it has a nice flavor.
-Because this is a very natural form of the salt crystals, it may take some time to fully dissolve the salt in your canning process if you don’t grind it up.
+Because sea salt is a very natural form of the salt crystals, it may take some time to fully dissolve the salt while canning if you don’t grind it up.
 It’s also important to consider how much salt you need to use in its different forms.

-This is a practical and simple way of continuing your canning day without pausing and dashing out the store for salt.
+This is a practical and simple way of resuming your canning without pausing and dashing out to the store for canning salt.
 Although depending on the brand you buy, some companies also put additives like anti-clumping agents into this type of salt as well.

-Simply put, while it is the purest form of salt around, no additives are introduced; all the hard work of grinding up sea or kosher salt is done for you.
+Simply put, since it is the purest form of salt around, no additives are introduced.
+Plus, all the hard work of grinding up sea or kosher salt is done for you.